Welcome to Introduction to Microfluidics and Lab-on-a-chip Systems.

 What is microfluidics?

 Fluids behave differently on the microscale compared to what we are used to on the macroscale.
-Narrow channels prevent turbulence, instead liquid layers flow side by side as laminas, as in this video.
+One example can be seen in this video of how how narrow channels prevent turbulance (external link).
+Instead, liquid layers flow side by side as laminas.

 Microfluidics is used to miniaturize lab procedures to the microscale and integrate them into chips, similar to chip-integrated circuits in a computer.